sathomas/sathomas.me/content/blog/robuststats/robuststats.md

 \end{aligned}
 $$

 No simple expression exists for the probit funtion $\Phi^{-1}(p)$ in general, but its value at 0.75 can be computed analytically and is approximately 0.67449.
 If we measure the <abbr>MAD</abbr> of a sample from a normally distributed population, we can expect the population’s standard deviation to equal that measurement divided by 0.67449.
 This value is sometimes called the _normalized median absolute deviation,_ and it serves as a robust version of the standard deviation for normal distributions.
-Some programming libraries (e.g. [R stats](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/mad)) even employ this scaling by default when computing the median absolute deviation.
+Some programming libraries (e.g. [R stats](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/mad)) even employ this scaling by default when computing the median absolute deviation; they’re assuming, by default, that the population is normal.

 Now we have a way to provide robust descriptive statistics that are directly comparable to to traditional measures, at least for normally distributed populations: